If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 The better that a company pays attention and makes adjustments to their user experience and user interface, the better that they cater to their users.

-And that’s important for ranking factors, as we learned in Chapter 2, but it’s also important to the business as a whole.
+And that’s important for ranking factors, as we previously learned above, but it’s also important to the business as a whole.
 If your company is boasting customer-centricity, it’s not possible without paying to important factors in the user’s experience.

 There are a lot of tools out there that some people might use to help manage their content and host their website.
 HubSpot is one of those sites, but what kind of tools do you use if you want to understand how the content is being utilized?